Dan0sz/host-analytics-locally/readme.txt

 Make sure you are running the latest version, as I added some compatibility fixes along the way.
 If this doesn't resolve your issue, then your wp-cron isn't working properly.
 This is a server related issue.
 You can add the 'includes/update_local_ga.php'-file to [your crontab](http://crontab-generator.org/ "Click here to create a crontab line using Crontab Generator").

+= I disabled Demographic Reports in Google Analytics, but the script is still redirecting to doubleclick.net.
+How do I turn this off? =

+Try enabling the option called "Disable all display features functionality?"
+With this you can enforce the disabling of the DisplayFeatures plugin.

 = Can I buy you a beer? =

 Yes, please!
 [Click here to buy me a beer](http://dev.daanvandenbergh.com/donate/ "Let's do shots!")!